About me

 My main goal is to improve software reliability by focusing on:

-- Automated Software Engineering: Test/Oracle Generation, Automated Bug Localization and Repair, Regression Testing, and Mutation Testing
+• Automated Software Engineering: Test/Oracle Generation, Automated Bug Localization and Repair, Mutation Testing, and Regression Testing

-- Formal Methods and Programming Languages: Model Based Testing, First-Order Logic, Program Synthesis, Model Checking and Symbolic Execution
+• Formal Methods and Programming Languages: Abstractions, Finite Model Finders, Program Synthesis, and SAT/SMT Solvers

 News.